-This recipe caught my attention recently when I was noodling around on Food 52’s Genius Recipe section.
+This recipe of Chicken Legs with Tomatoes and Basil caught my attention recently when I was noodling around on Food 52’s Genius Recipe section.
 So much goodness there: Simple, straightforward do-able recipes yielding excellent results, usually without fussiness, ingredients challenges, or demand for extensive attention.
 Translation: Busy weeknight gold.

 This one came from Chef Jamie Oliver, with a summertime hook due to its use of fresh basil in abundance.
-It’s not summertime anymore, despite frequent returns to 80 degree and higher in the middle of the day.
+It’s not summertime any more, despite frequent returns to 80 degrees and higher in the middle of the day.

 But I liked the fact that everything goes into one big pan, emerging a handsome, burnished gold.
 I doubted the chicken could look so roasty-good following the recipe as written, but we have lots of fresh basil still thriving in our small raised bed garden, so I had to try it.
 I did.
 As you can see, it did come out handsomely browned and I can tell you it was delicious.

-Adding to this recipe’s Genius-ness is the suggestion that leftover chicken could be pulled off the bone, chopped, and tossed with pasta and remaining ingredients for a second supper from the one pot meal.
+Adding to this recipe’s Genius-ness is the suggestion that leftover chicken could be pulled off the bone, chopped, and tossed with pasta and remaining ingredients for a second supper from the one-pot meal.
 That came out wonderfully as well.
-I added freshly grated parmigianno reggiano and freshly chopped parsley and basil to liven up the reboot, and it was a winner.
-Next time I’ll try this with chopped parsley and dill instead of basil, since our big basil supply is fading fast and it’s expensive as herbs go.
+I added freshly grated Parmigiano Reggiano and freshly chopped parsley and basil to liven up the reboot, and it was a winner.
+Next time I’ll try this with chopped parsley and dill instead of basil since our big basil supply is fading fast and it’s expensive as herbs go.
 Parsley and dill also keep their vivid green color even when heated which will be a plus, and I adore the flavor of dill.
 Here’s the recipe, and I’ve given you some additional notes below, along with a link to the original post on Food 52.

 - 4 chicken leg quarters